Author Guidelines for Manuscript Preparation

 References

 Number references in consecutive numerical order (not alphabetically) as they are first mentioned in the text, tables, and legends with Arabic numerals that are superscripted in the text.
 If a reference is used more than once, all subsequent citations should use the original reference number.
 Cite all references in the text or tables.
-The references should be consistent with the AMA style.
+The reference formatting should be consistent with the AMA Edition 11.

 References to journal articles: